 A lighthouse was built not far from here to guide shipping entering the River Nith and they have used the lighthouse as Southerness Golf Club’s emblem.
 A panoramic view of Criffel peak (the highest of the local fells) is also on offer from this classic and natural links course, but Southerness is a relative juvenile in the scheme of things.
-The club was founded in 1947 and it’s one of Britain’s last genuine championship links developments since the 2nd World War.
-Philip Mackenzie Ross, a former partner of Tom Simpson, laid out the course and Southerness is considered to be Ross’s most respected composition.
+The club was founded in 1947 and the links was laid out by Philip Mackenzie Ross, a former partner of Tom Simpson.
+Southerness is widely considered to be Ross’s finest 18-hole solo composition.
 Ross went on to become the first president of the British Association of Golf Course Architects.

 Probably the best holes run along the shore, starting with the 8th, and the line to take is the lighthouse in the distance.
 The 12th and 13th are particularly strong holes.

 Dumfries might not feature as a golfing venue of first choice, but if you include Silloth on Solway and Powfoot alongside the mighty links here at Southerness, you will be hard pressed to find better golfing and you will certainly get outstanding value for money.